 38mm steel burrs again, 5g more single grind capacity than the Normcore.

 The manufacturer claims that they’ve minimised fines and improved grind uniformity with burr blades (or teeth) in 55-58HRC hardness in 5-axis CNC machining.
-Likewise, they’ve made grinding easier & smoother with the bearings fitted.
+Likewise, they’ve brewed grinding easier & smoother with the bearings fitted.

 Check Price - Amazon UK